 Copyright ©.
 Except for the New Zealand Fire Service emblem, this copyright work is licensed under the Creative Commons Attribution 3.0 New Zealand licence.
 This copyright work is licensed under the Creative Commons Attribution 3.0 New Zealand licence.
 In essence, you are free to copy, distribute and adapt the work, as long as you attribute the work to the New Zealand Fire Service Commission and abide by the other licence terms.
 To view a copy of this licence, visit http://creativecommons.org/licenses/by/3.0/nz/.
 Please note that the New Zealand Fire Service emblem must not be used in any way which infringes any provision of the Flags, Emblems, and Names Protection Act 1981 or would infringe such provision if the relevant use occurred within New Zealand.
-Attribution to the New Zealand Fire Service emblem.
+Attribution to the New Zealand Fire Service Commission should be in written form and not by reproduction of the New Zealand Fire Service emblem.